Pedagogies, Practices and the Future of Folk Music in Higher Education

 The recent 20th anniversary of the BA (Scottish Music) and its transformation, therefore, presents us with a timely opportunity for colleagues across the sector to come together and take stock of the above issues and how they relate to teaching and learning; to share good practices in pedagogy, assessment, inclusion and transition; and to learn from each other.

-Please join us at the Royal Conservatoire of Scotland in January 2018 for this important conference involving the presentation of papers, participation in knowledge exchange and world-class performances.
+Please join us at the Royal Conservatoire of Scotland, in partnership with the renowned Celtic Connections Festival and Glasgow UNESCO City of Music, in January 2018 for this important conference involving the presentation of papers, participation in knowledge exchange and world-class performances.

 CALL FOR PAPERS